JacksonBurns/fastprop/paper/paper.md

 Note that due to the large size of the FNN in `fastprop` it will typically be slower than Chemprop when training on a CPU since Chemprop uses a much smaller FNN and associated components.

 Regardless, there is an clear performance improvement to be had by reducing the number of descriptors to a subset of only the most important.
-Future work will address this possibility to decrease time requirements for both training by reducing network size and inference by decreasing the number of descriptors to be calcualted for new molecules.
+Future work will address this possibility to decrease time requirements for both training by reducing network size and inference by decreasing the number of descriptors to be calculated for new molecules.
-This has _not_ been done in this study for two reasons: (1) to emphasize the capacity of the DL framework to effecitvely perform feature selection on its own via the training process, de-emphasizing unimportant descriptors; (2) as discussed above, training time is small compared ot dataset generation time.
+This has _not_ been done in this study for two reasons: (1) to emphasize the capacity of the DL framework to effectively perform feature selection on its own via the training process, de-emphasizing unimportant descriptors; (2) as discussed above, training time is small compared ot dataset generation time.

 ## Coverage of Descriptors
 `fastprop` is fundamentally limited by the types of chemicals which can be uniquely described by the `mordred` package.
 Domain-specific additions which are not just derived from the descriptors already implemented will be required to expand its application to new domains.

 For example, in its current state `mordred` does not include any connectivity based-descriptors that reflect the presence or absence of stereocenters.
-While some of the 3D descriptors it implements could implicitly reflect sterochemistry, more explicit descriptors like the Stero Signature Molecular Descriptor [@stero_signature] may prove helpful in the future if re-implemented in `mordred`.
+While some of the 3D descriptors it implements could implicitly reflect sterochemistry, more explicit descriptors like the Stereo Signature Molecular Descriptor [@stereo_signature] may prove helpful in the future if re-implemented in `mordred`.

 ## Interpretability
 Though not discussed here for the sake of length, `fastprop` already contains the functionality to perform feature importance studies on trained models.